statsmodels/statsmodels-website/index.rst

 * **Statsmodels 0.4.0 Release**: A new major release was made on April 29, 2012.
 All users are encouraged to upgrade to this version.

 * **Google Summer of Code 2012**: We have had four students accepted to the Google Summer of Code 2012.
 This is statsmodels fourth year of participation in GSoC and promises to be our best yet.
+You can follow progress on each student's blog.
+The projects are `Nonparametrics Econometrics <http://statsmodels-np.blogspot.ca/>`__, `Systems of Equations <http://blog.a.crayssac.net/>`__, `Empirical Likelihood Methods <http://landopystat.blogspot.ca/>`__, and `(Robust) Non-linear Models <http://nonlinearstatsmodels.blogspot.in/>`__.

 .. toctree::
    :hidden: